Wisconsin Public Radio

 The Driftless Area, like other special natural places, is under threat from development and resultant habitat fragmentation and degradation, pollution, the spread of invasive alien species and climate change.
 If action is not taken soon, many native species and ecosystems will disappear.

-ELPC is representing the Driftless Area Land Conservancy (DALC) in a campaign against a proposed new high voltage transmission line that would run from Dubuque County, Iowa to Middleton, Wisconsin, just west of Madison.
-This new power line would cross the Upper Mississippi River National Wildlife and Fish Refuge near Cassville, Wisconsin, and then cut a swath through the Driftless Area of southwest Wisconsin, a unique and scenic landscape.
-The Cardinal-Hickory Creek transmission line, proposed by the American Transmission Company (ATC), Iowa Transmission Company (ITC), and Dairyland Power Cooperative, would feature towers up to 17 stories tall, negatively affect many special natural resource areas in Wisconsin, including the Military Ridge Prairie Heritage Area, Governor Dodge State Park, Military Ridge State Trail, Dodgeville and Wyoming Oak Woodlands/Savanna Conservation Opportunity Area, the Pecatonica State Trail, and the Ice Age State Trail.
+ELPC is representing the Driftless Area Land Conservancy (DALC) and Wisconsin Wildlife Federation (WWF) in a campaign against a proposed high voltage transmission line that would run from Dubuque County, Iowa to Middleton, Wisconsin, just west of Madison.
+This new power line would cross the Upper Mississippi River National Wildlife and Fish Refuge near Cassville, Wisconsin, and then cut a swath through the Driftless Area of southwest Wisconsin.
+The Cardinal-Hickory Creek transmission line, proposed by the American Transmission Company (ATC), ITC Midwest, and Dairyland Power Cooperative, would feature towers up to 17 stories tall, negatively affecting many special natural resource areas in Wisconsin.
 It would have broad-reaching adverse effects, from impacts on endangered species to tourism to farming operations to property values.

-ELPC is working to show decision-makers and stakeholders that this huge new high voltage transmission line is not needed.
+This huge new high-voltage transmission line is not needed.
 In fact, electricity demand in southwest and central Wisconsin and points eastward is flat or declining.
-Even if there was a need for electricity in the area, it could be better and more efficiently met through energy efficiency, demand management, distributed generation, storage, and local renewable energy resources, which would provide local jobs and support the local economy.
+Energy needs could be better and more efficiently met through energy efficiency, demand management, distributed generation, storage, and local renewable energy resources, which would provide local jobs and support the local economy.